elkym/MaRC-TT/README.md

 - **Error Reports**: Some errors are handled in the code, other kinds of errors can be checked for with a couple of forthcoming tools that can be run separately.

 ## License
-This project is licensed under the GNU License 3.0
+This project is licensed under the GNU License 3.0.
+See the LICENSE file for more information.

 ## Contact
 For questions or support, please contact mykle.law@gmail.com